cojocchen/covid19_critically_ill/README.md

 ## Data

 Data are all in csv format.
-Results will be saved in CSV format as well.
+Results will be saved in csv format as well.

 ### Input file format